 Review by Jim:

-This is a far better book than my wife gives it credit for being.
+I thought this was a far better book than my wife gives it credit for being.
 It is as much a book of historiography as a work of history.
 It points out how both popular and scholarly works in both the West and East (Soviet) have skewed their perceptions to promote the political preconceptions of their audiences.
-Davies emphasizes how Western historians have poorly expressed the comparative magnitudes of the war in the East with the war in the West, in which only about one fifth of the troops were employed and only one tenth of the fatalities occurred.
+Davies emphasizes how Western historians have poorly expressed the comparative magnitudes of the war in the East with the war in the West.
 He also shows that both Eastern and Western historians have underestimated the criminality of the Soviet behavior in the war.
 The Germans were not the only barbarians who fought the war.

-In his reassessment of the writing about the war, Davies observes that the Holocaust and the plight of the European Jews has had an enormous share of the ink spilled on the period.
+In his reassessment of the writing about the war, Davies observes that the Holocaust and the plight of the European Jews has had a large share of the ink spilled on the period.
 If this were the only book written about WWII, one would say that Davies greatly underestimated the enormity of the Nazi treatment of the Jews.
 But that is not his point.
-He is starting from a position in which there exists an enormous corpus of Holocaust literature, and remarkably little about the plight of the Serbs, the Gypsies, the Ukrainians, Bylorussians, and the entire Polish people.
+He is starting from a position in which there does exist a considerable corpus of Holocaust literature, and remarkably little about the plight of the Serbs, Gypsies, Ukrainians, Bylorussians, and the entire Polish people.
 Moreover, little is written about the fate of millions of Germans, mostly women and children, who were uprooted, raped, and/or killed during the Red Army’s final thrust into the Reich.

 Davies’s choice of organization does cause some repetitive treatment of some events, as he analyzes them sequentially from the respective coigns of vantage of military, politics, soldiers, civilians, and media.
 Nonetheless, I think that is necessary since he makes some fairly controversial assertions, and he must martial his authority on each contentious point.

-The book is not thoroughly original, but it is the best comprehensive reevaluation of our perception of the war, perhaps the most significant event of the twentieth century, that I have encountered.
+The book may not thoroughly original, but it is one of the best comprehensive reevaluations of our perception of the most significant event of the twentieth century that I have encountered.